-Inspired by the unique appearance of the classic Italian stilettos, the Launch 12 from Kershaw is a great choice for a knife collection.
+Inspired by the unique appearance of the classic Italian stilettos, the Launch 12 from Kershaw is a great choice for a collection of the best automatic knives.

 What makes the Launch 12 incredible is the push-button automatic action that snaps the blade open in less than a few seconds.
 The push-button is recessed on the handle to help prevent accidental deployments when carrying the knife in your pocket.